sbjustin/monopoly/README.md

-monopoly
+Monopoly
 ========

-Coding monopoly for the experience/pleasure
+Coding monopoly for the experience/pleasure.

+This is still a work in progress.